XinYangMTSU/NSF/Research.md

 Reference Paper:

-`1.
-Kermanshahi, Bahman.
+1. `Kermanshahi, Bahman.
 "Recurrent neural network for forecasting next 10 years loads of nine Japanese utilities."
 Neurocomputing 23.1-3 (1998): 125-133.`

    In this paper, a recurrent neural network (RNN) is applied for long-term load forecasting.
 RNN is is designed to forecast the loads of 1 yr ahead.
 The proposed network is trained with the past 20 years (1975–1994) of actual data and are tested